dasschulz/pms/.devshit/ai_implementation.md

 1. Added a new navigation item "Meine Anfragen" under "Kleine Anfrage" in `src/lib/nav-items.ts`.
 2. Created `src/app/minor-inquiry/page.tsx` as a server component:
    - Authenticates via NextAuth and redirects unauthenticated users.
-   - Fetches user-specific KA records from Airtable sorted by creation date.
+   - Fetches user-specific kleine_anfragen records from Supabase sorted by creation date.
    - Displays records in a responsive masonry grid using Cards.
    - Each card shows title, date, excerpt, and a link to the full inquiry.